← Back to GLP-1 S product page

 How does GLP-1 S’s structure compare to native GLP-1(7-37)? (for educational purposes only)

 GLP-1 S shares 94% amino acid sequence homology with endogenous human GLP-1(7-37), differing at only two positions.
 An α-aminoisobutyric acid (Aib) substitution at position 8 confers resistance to dipeptidyl peptidase-4 (DPP-4) cleavage, which normally inactivates native GLP-1 within 2-3 minutes.
 Arginine replaces lysine at position 34 to prevent unwanted fatty acid conjugation at that site, directing acylation exclusively to Lys26.
 These minimal modifications preserve full GLP-1 receptor binding potency while dramatically extending the molecule’s circulating persistence.
-Research compound — not for human use.
+For laboratory research use only.

 Citation: Lau J, Bloch P, Schäffer L, et al. “Discovery of the Long-Acting Glucagon-Like Peptide-1 (GLP-1) Analogue GLP-1 S.” J Med Chem.
 2015;58(18):7370-7380.
 PubMed